-Junior doctors can claim tax back on GMC, BMA, MDU, MPS Royal college and examination expenses amongst other professional expenses, reducing the cost by up to 40%.
-Our free step by step guide allows most doctors to claim themselves, online for free.
+Junior doctors can claim tax back on GMC, BMA, MDU, MPS, Royal college and examination expenses amongst other professional expenses, reducing the costs by up to 40%.
+But many of us doctors aren’t sure what you can claim, how to claim and how many years previous you can claim for.

 The most important point is that what you can claim depends on your employment status.
 The information in this article is for junior doctors on a training contract or recently qualified GP or Consultants.
 If you have been a Consultant, GP, Salaried GP, GP locum or locum doctor for a while the rules on what can be claimed are different and we would strongly advise using a specialist medical accountant.

 We’re often asked if there’s a definitive list of what doctors can claim tax rebates on.
-There isn’t as such, but HMRC does have a list of professional bodies approved for tax relief which is accessible here HMRC List 3.
+There isn’t as such, but HMRC does have a list of professional bodies approved for tax relief (List 3).
+Our free tax rebate guide helps you search this list so you claim back as much as possible.
+You can download your free guide here.

 However List 3 isn’t very intuitive to search.
 For example the GMC appears in the M section as “Medical Council General”.
 Similarly, the BMA appears in the M section as “Medical Association British”.
 This makes it tricky to use, but our free guides give you speciality specific guidance on what you can claim to make things easier.